NavaneethReddy332/RetroFileSharing/replit.md

-# RetroSend - 90s-Style File Sharing Application
+# QuickSend - P2P File Transfer Application

 ## Overview

-RetroSend is a temporary file-sharing web application that combines a nostalgic 1990s-style user interface with a modern, secure backend architecture.
-The application allows users to upload files and receive a 6-digit share code for easy sharing.
-Files are automatically deleted after 24 hours, and the entire experience is wrapped in an authentic retro aesthetic featuring period-appropriate fonts, colors, and design elements.
+QuickSend is a peer-to-peer file transfer web application that enables direct, real-time file transfers between users.
+The application generates a 6-digit code when a sender selects a file, which receivers use to connect and receive the file directly via WebSocket - no cloud storage required.
+The UI features a clean retro aesthetic with orange and black color scheme.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+UI preference: Clean retro theme without terminal, video, or marquee sections.

 ## System Architecture